huayu1111/KDDANet/README.md

 This software identifies the gene interactions and modules mediating KDDAs through implementing minimum cost optimization, combined with depth-first searching and graph clustering on a unified flow network model

 # Documentation
-To use KDDANet, please refer to the instructions in manual.txt
+To use KDDANet, please refer to the instructions in manual.txt file

 # License
 KDDANet is licensed under the GPL version 3 or any later version